1. Responsible Contact

 In order to guarantee full functionality of all Mailbutler features and to deliver high level of customer service for you we may collect and store

-(a) certain technical information about your device, including device hardware model, operating system details, unique device identifiers.
+(b) certain technical information about your device, including device hardware model, operating system details, unique device identifiers.
+We process this type of Personal Data in order to provide you our Services.
+We process this type of Personal Data for our legitimate interests in providing the Services.

 4.4 Third party service